Labour's Corbyn: Johnson's Brexit plan won't pass Brussels, or Parliament | DW | 03.10.2019

 Corbyn also accused Johnson of not acting in good faith, saying that these proposals would lead to an even worse deal than those proposed by former Prime Minister Theresa May.

 Johnson said in Parliament that he was "not going to pretend this is a done deal."
-He said he planned to seek cross-party support for the proposals, so far with only Northern Ireland's DUP formally voicing support.
+He said he planned to seek cross-party support for the proposals, so far only Northern Ireland's Democratic Unionist Party (DUP) have formally voiced support.

 Steve Baker, the head of the Conservative Party's European Research Group (ERG) called the new plan a "tolerable deal."
 He hinted that Conservative euroskeptics might support it, having rejected May's previous deal when the Conservatives still had the necessary majority to push it through.